Dick Saslaw: Personal life

 Saslaw is Jewish and has been active in Virginia's Jewish community for decades.
 He joined several other Jewish Democrats who live in Virginia in defending Israel against criticism from the Virginia State Bar.

 Majority Leader

 Senator Saslaw was first elected as Virginia State Senate Floor Leader by his peers in 1996, under a power-sharing agreement that took place when the Senate was evenly divided between Democrats and Republicans.
 In 1998, he was elected to Senate Minority Leader, and was continuously re-elected until becoming Senate Majority Leader when the Democrats assumed control of the chamber in 2008.
 He continued as Majority Leader until 2012, when the Democrats lost control.
 He served as Minority Leader from 2012 through 2019, except for the first half of 2014, when he served as Majority Leader.
-He is currently the Majority Leader.
+He was later again elected Majority Leader.

-He is Chair of the Senate's Commerce and Labor Committee, and a ranking member of the Senate Judiciary (formerly Courts of Justice), Education and Health, Finance and Appropriations, and Rules Committees.
+He was Chair of the Senate's Commerce and Labor Committee, and a ranking member of the Senate Judiciary (formerly Courts of Justice), Education and Health, Finance and Appropriations, and Rules Committees.